ManticoreGamesInc/platform-documentation/src/api/projectile.md

 Projectiles have the `piercesRemaining` property, which controls how many times they penetrate objects and keep going.
 In this sample, we spawn several walls and fire several projectiles at them, with different penetration numbers.

 Projectiles also have a property that determines if they should be destroyed when they hit an object - `shouldDieOnImpact`.
-One of the projectiles we spawn here does not die on impact!
+One of the projectiles we spawn here does not die on impact.
 So when it hits a wall, it simply stops and waits for its `lifeSpan` to run out.

 ```lua
 -- A template of a basic cube, attached to the script as a custom property: